zb-coder/CV/README.md

 ## Who I am

-I am Zainab, a British born Somali northener, a nature lover who is into treking and hiking in the peak district and who gets excited about Tech.
+I am Zainab, a British born Somali northerner, a nature lover who is into trekking and hiking in the peak district and who gets excited about Tech.
 As a 2019 Manchester University graduate in Accounting, I decided to switch to tech and help to create bits of the future before the future leaves my sector unemployed.

-I am hardworking, like a good challenge and want to see how far my capabilities can take me.
-I have genuinely enjoyed studying different coding languages on my own before Makers and especially during the intensive 12 weeks at Makers which really accelerated my learning.
+I am hardworking, always curious, a good communicator, like a good challenge and want to see how far my abilities can take me.
+I genuinely enjoyed studying different coding languages on my own before Makers and learnt and grew so much from the intensity and variety of personalities I worked with during the 12 weeks at Makers which truly accelerated and deepened my learning.

-Currently, I am looking to kickstart my career up North, hopefully in Sheffield.
+I’m ready now to take what I have taught myself, what I have been taught and my enthusiasm and dedicate them to creating a career for myself in the North of England.
+It’s good to know that in the modern world of work that could mean being part of projects anywhere on the globe whilst still being a bus ride away from the Peak District.
 I hope to continue learning and to find a job that supports my learning.

 ## Projects